 - When looking at the 7 areas, Wakefield rural has the highest life expectancy for both males and females (2017-19).

 Male life expectancy for Wakefield on the whole is 78.23 years (2016-18) and female life expectancy is 81.88 years (2016-18), these are below the national average of 79.6 (2016-18) for males and 83.2 (2016-18) for females.
 Importantly, in recent times there has been little improvement in life expectancy, suggesting a stagnation in gains for Wakefield residents.

-Healthy Life Expectancy, an estimate of how many year a person on average can expect to free of illness or injury in their life shows a growing inequality for Wakefield.
-Males and Females are significantly behind the national average.
-Males are likely to have 58.6 year of Healthy life compared to the national average of 63.4.
-For Females in Wakefield they can expect 60.5 years compared with a national average of 64.1 years.
+Healthy Life Expectancy, an estimate of how many years a person on average can expect to live free of illness or injury in their life shows a growing inequality for Wakefield.
+Males and females are significantly behind the national average.
+Males are likely to have 58.6 (2016-18) years of healthy life compared to the national average of 63.4 (2016-18).
+Females in Wakefield can expect 57.5 (2016-18) years compared with the national average of 63.9 years (2016-18).

-The same number of years of life expectancy is not experienced by all equally across the District.
-The more deprived areas in the district, experience lower values of life expectancy on the whole.
-The three most deprived deciles across the district are significantly lower than the district average, which in turn is significantly lower than the national average.
+The same number of years of life expectancy is not experienced equally across the District.
+The more deprived areas in the district experience lower values of life expectancy on the whole.
+The most deprived deciles across the district are significantly lower than the district average, while the least deprived are significantly higher.